SuperClaude-Org/SuperCodex_Framework/scripts/README.md

-# SuperGemini PyPI Publishing Scripts
+# SuperCodex PyPI Publishing Scripts

-This directory contains scripts for building and publishing SuperGemini to PyPI.
+This directory contains scripts for building and publishing SuperCodex to PyPI.

 ## Scripts